derNarr/achrolab/doc/folder.rst

 In this folder you will find all files of the submodule `eyeone`.
 This package is responsible for controlling the :ref:`i1 Pro photometer
 <colorlab_photometer>` that we use.
 This module is independent.
 It can be
-used as a Python interface for the i1 Pro without any of the other packages we use here.
+used as a python interface for the i1 Pro without any of the other packages we use here.

 wasco
 ~~~~~

-This is the submodule that gives us an interface to the
+This is the submodule that gives us an interface to the ADIODA-PCIF12 MDA
-IODA-PCI12K4EXTENDED PCI multifunction card that we use to control the
+PCI multifunction card that we use to control the tubes.
+Again, this module
-tubes.
-Again, this module is independent.
-One should keep in mind that this
+is independent.
+One should keep in mind that this card can be applied to
-card can be applied to different purposes and our implementation might be
+different purposes and our implementation might be special for our setting.
-special for our setting (e.g. we use only three channels of the card
-instead of the supported four).